kesagar/sbm-ingester/README.md

    - Notifications are sent to an **SQS queue** `sbm-files-ingester-queue`.

 2. **Lambda Processing**
    - The `sbm-files-ingester` Lambda consumes messages from SQS and processes the files.
+After processing, goes to hudibucketsrc as before.
    - Errors or failures are handled by the `sbm-files-ingester-redrive` Lambda.

 3. **Scheduled Processing**